Complete $L_\infty$-algebras and their homotopy theory: Introduction

-Finally, we note that the CFO structure that we describe in Sec.\ \ref{sec:Ch_cfo} for the category $\cCh$ of complete filtered $\Z$-graded cochain complexes over $\kk$ is equivalent to the one obtained by other methods by C.\ Di Natale in \cite{DiNatale} for complexes over more general rings.
+Finally, we note that the CFO structure explicitly described in Sec.\ \ref{sec:Ch_cfo} for the category $\cCh$ of complete filtered $\Z$-graded cochain complexes over a field $\FF$ is equivalent to the one obtained by C.\ Di Natale \cite{DiNatale} by other methods.